 Power, Social Class, and Hierarchies

 Power is central to social interaction and social structure.
 In a theoretical synthesis published in Psychological Review, my colleagues and I have argued that elevated power, defined by control, freedom, and the absence of social constraint, lead to approach-related behaviors and relatively automatic thought; reduced power, in contrast, increases inhibition and vigilance.
 In the past three years my students and I have published empirical tests of several of the propositions outlined in this theory.
-Best football odds and expert soccer predictions and today football predictions from the experts only at oddslot.
 We have documented how increased power: (1) reduces the accuracy with which we judge others’ emotions; (2) reduces felt compassion toward others who suffer; and (3) alters emotions.
 We have offered two new theoretical extensions in our thinking about power.
 The first concerns who obtains power, and here we have argued, based on several years of data, that power is afforded to those who advance the interests of the collective, and not to those who act in selfish ways.
 And second, we have begun to explore how socio economic status operates in similar (and different ways) to power dynamics.